 Is It Possible to Lose Your Company Culture During Change?

 Unfortunately, it is possible to lose your company culture during change.
 We define company culture as the way things truly get done in a company.
-It can be measured by the way employees think, behave, and work on a daily basis.
-It includes the recognized and unspoken values and assumptions that drive key business behaviors and practices.
+Organizational culture can be measured by the way employees think, behave, and work on a daily basis.
+Workplace culture includes the recognized and unspoken corporate values and assumptions that drive key business behaviors and practices.

 In short, an organization’s culture is what defines it.
-And our organizational alignment research found that culture accounts for 40% of the difference between high and low performing companies.
-So culture matters – a lot.
+And our organizational alignment research found that culture accounts for 40% of the difference between high and low performing companies in terms of revenue growth, profitability, customer loyalty, leadership effectiveness, and employee engagement.
+So culture matters — a lot.

 Protecting the Best Parts of Your Company Culture During Change|